lvgl/lvgl/docs/widgets/canvas.rst

 - ``pivot_y`` pivot Y of rotation.
 Relative to the source canvas.
 Set to ``source height / 2`` to rotate around the center
 - ``antialias`` true: apply anti-aliasing during the transformation.
 Looks better but slower.

-Note that a canvas can’t be rotated on itself.
+Note that a canvas can't be rotated on itself.
 You need a source and destination canvas or image.

 Blur